 We recommend that you put your quilt top (backing and batting if you are including them as well) into a plastic bag to protect it enroute.
 Insurance from the post office is also an option.
 Include your name and phone number as well.
 It would be helpful if you could include a copy of the confirmation email.

 You can include your own or you can purchase it from us.
-Either way, it needs to be 4″ to 6″ larger on EACH side.
+Either way, it needs to be 10″ longer in BOTH dimensions than the size of the quilt top.

 We will choose a thread similar to what you have chosen and make sure that it matches well to blend into the quilt.
 We will choose a bobbin thread that blends with the backing as well.